REPARATION

 Nú Barreto (born in 1966, Guinea-Bissau) – Galerie Nathalie Obadia

-Oliver Beer (born in 1985, United Kingdom) – Galerie Almine Rech
+Oliver Beer (born in 1985, United Kingdom) – Almine Rech

 Anaïs Boudot (born in 1984, France) – Binome